Scott Brown (politician): 2010 election

-In the 2010 Senate race, although Brown was not endorsed by the Greater Boston Tea Party group, the group organized a fund-raising breakfast for him in Boston.
-The Tea Party Express also endorsed Brown and bought ads on the national cable networks supporting Brown.

 When told that at various times he has been labeled a conservative, moderate and a liberal Republican, he responded "I'm a Scott Brown Republican."
-According to Politifact, while Brown was a Massachusetts legislator, he voted about 90 percent with the state Republican leadership; however, Republican Leadership in the Massachusetts legislature is generally considered far more moderate than the national Republican Party.
+According to Politifact, while Brown was a Massachusetts legislator, he voted about 90 percent with the state Republican leadership; however, Republican leadership in the Massachusetts legislature is generally considered far more moderate than the national Republican Party.

 A week before the general election, Brown raised $1.3 million from over 16,000 donors in a 24-hour moneybomb.
 His campaign office stated it raised $5 million over the period from January 11–15.
 Charlie Cook of the Cook Political Report stated on January 17 that he would put his "finger on the scale" for Brown as the favorite.
 The Rothenberg Political Report released a statement that "the combination of public and private survey research and anecdotal information now strongly suggests that Republican Scott Brown will defeat Democrat Martha Coakley in tomorrow's race."
 Suffolk University's polling of three bellwether counties on January 18 had Brown leading Coakley by double-digit margins.
 Brown won the January 19 election, performing well in traditional Republican strongholds and holding rival Coakley's margins down in many Democratic precincts.

 On election night, after Coakley conceded, Brown gave a victory speech that stated, "It all started with me, my truck, and a few dedicated volunteers.
 It ended with Air Force One making an emergency run to Logan.
 I didn't mind when President Obama came here and criticized me – that happens in campaigns.
 But when he criticized my truck, that's where I draw the line."
 Brown's upset win stunned the national Democratic party, and foreshadowed nationwide success for Republicans in 2010.

 2012 election

 October 2011 polling showed Brown's approvals had fallen and he faced a competitive re-election if matched against Democrat Elizabeth Warren.
 However, his numbers in early March 2012 showed he led Warren by 8 points in the polls.
 In March 2012, Brown's lead had narrowed to 2.3%, within the margin of error.
-As of September 2012, several polls showed Warren with a lead over Brown (with one still giving Brown an edge).
+By September 2012, several polls showed Warren with a lead over Brown (though one source still gave Brown an edge).

-On November 6, 2012, Brown was defeated by Elizabeth Warren in the general election.
-Warren was able to garner 54% of the vote, while Brown won 46%.